malaybaku/VMagicMirrorManual/en_about_settings.md

 ### 3.3.2.
 Keyboard

 You can change the size and height of the keyboard and mouse pad, along to your character's scale.

+This panel also supports the selection of typing effect, as control panel `Streaming` tab.

 ### 3.3.3.
 Gamepad